ojaha065/simplePHPLoginSystem/README.md

 );
 ````

-#### Creating the first account
+#### Creating the first admin account
-After setting up the database, you'll need to create your first user account with admin rights.
+After setting up the database, you'll need to create your first admin account.
 There's two ways to do that:
 * Navigate to **/install/createAdmin.php**.
-That will create a new account with admin rights using username ````admin```` and random password.
+That will create a new account with admin rights using username ````admin```` and a  randomly generated password.
 (If you followed my SQL-sample above and set UNIQUE constraint to the username field, then the account won't be created if it already exists.
 You won't get error message) After you have created the admin account, you must remove the /install folder.
 Finally, log into to the newly created account and change the password using the account management page.

 **OR**
 * If createAdmin.php does not work, you can also temporarily change ````$newAccountAccessLevel```` in **config/config.php** to "admin" and then create a new account using the normal registration form.
 You need to remove the /install folder to be able to access the login page.
 Remember to change the value back to "user" afterwards.

-**IMPORTANT**
+**IMPORTANT!**
 I remind you again that you **MUST** delete the /install folder before using this in live production environment. **Otherwise anyone can see your database credentials!**

-### FAQ
+### Setup FAQ

 #### I don't know what port my database is using.
 MySQL default is 3306.

-### Installer wizard starts from the beginning after completing it.
+#### Installer wizard starts from the beginning after completing it.
 This happens when the wizard fails to remove itself.
-That is usually caused by some restrictive permissions on host.
+That is usually caused by some restrictive permissions on the host.
 Fix the problem by manually removing the /install folder.

-### My database connection does not work.
+#### My database connection does not work.
 Check troubleshooting tips for 'Connection error occured' in general FAQ below.

 ## The admin panel

 _The admin panel is in very early stage of the development.
 Many things might be broken._

-### Admin panel allows you to...
+### Admin panel allows admins to...
 * See all user accounts, their access level and last login time
 * Modify user's access level and reset their last login time
 * Delete user accounts